rtrvrtg/Plain-Response/README.md

 There is a theme override for __theme_image_style__ that adds a custom, non-standard variable called **originalsrc** to the img tags that specifies Drupal's internal path to the file (eg. public://whatever.jpg).

+The reason that this re-implementation is possible is that a new Drupal.settings variable set is created as part of a __template_preprocess_html__ override.
+This contains a few basic settings such as the site root, the theme path, the default file scheme, and the paths to any implemented stream wrappers.
+(Drupal implements __public__, __private__ and __temporary__ by default, but modules such as [System Stream Wrapper](http://drupal.org/project/system_stream_wrapper) can add a few new ones that allow direct access to theme images, module images and so on.)

 A JavaScript implementation of the Drupal API's [_image_styles_url_](http://api.drupal.org/api/drupal/modules--image--image.module/function/image_style_url/7)